emmabarbier/cppcourse-brunnel/README.md

       Note that if you set a larger end time, the simulation will take longer, and your spikes.gdp will be heavier.
       After that the message "End of simulation" will appear on your terminal.
       Now you can go in the file build.
-      A spikes.gdf was created.
+      A spikes.gdf is created.
 You can open it and see in the first column the times when the neurons spiked, and in the second column, the ID of the corresponding neuron.

       Now you want to have a representation of the spikes of your neurons.
-So we will make a graphic by doing the following :
+So we will make a plot by doing the following :
       Go on internet.
       Go on the welcome page of Jupyter.
       Click on "Try it in your browser".
-      Upload the file spikes.gdf
+      Upload the file : spikes.gdf
       Click on new > Python 3
       Copy paste the following code :